Samagra-Development/docs/docs/Form Management Module.md

 This involves the ability to pre-fill certain forms, based on some parameters if needed.
 User can fill, send forms via this functionality.
 If forms are filled when offline, you can also send those forms later.

-## 2. Set Up ODK
+## 2. Setup Module In Starter App

-This section lists down all the possible configuration related steps to integrate ODK into your app.
+This section lists down all the possible configuration related steps to integrate ODK, the core opensource library being used for data collection, into your starter application.

-### 2.1 Retrieve Code
+### 2.1 Retrieve ODK Code

 2.1.1  Setup Github project